Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it calculates approximate sunrise/sunset times based on latitude and day of year, and specifies the return fields.
-However, it does not differentiate from sibling tools like calculate_sunrise_approx or other astronomy calculators.
+Description clearly states the tool calculates approximate sunrise/sunset times based on latitude and day of year.
+However, it does not differentiate from the very similar sibling tool 'calculate_sunrise_approx'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.